ForNeVeR/Cesium/README.md

 $ mono ./out.exe # run with Mono
 ```

+## Optional parameters

+- `--framework <framework>`: specifies the target framework, defaults to `Net`
+  - `NetFramework` for .NET Framework
+  - `NetStandard` for .NET Standard
+  - `Net` for .NET 5+
+- `--modulekind <moduleKind>`: specifies the output module kind; by default, it is autodetected from the output file extension
+  - `Dll`: gets detected from a `.dll` extension
+  - `Console`: gets detected from an `.exe` extension
+  - `Windows`: doesn't get detected, so it's only possible to select manually
+  - `NetModule`: is a rudiment from Cecil, not supported

 ## Testing

 In order to test changes please run following for fast-cycle testing